aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 ## Testing

-You can invoke the Lambda function using the following CLI command
+You can invoke the Lambda function using the [Lambda Console](https://console.aws.amazon.com/lambda/home), or the following CLI command

 ```bash
 aws lambda invoke \